Getting your Delaware property and casualty license is the first step toward becoming a P&C insurance agent in Delaware.

 How long does it take to process a property and casualty insurance license application in Delaware?

-This process typically takes two weeks.
+It will take up to two weeks for you to become an insurance agent.
 You’ll receive an email once the DDOI reviews your application.

 Can I get a temporary property and casualty insurance agent license in Delaware?